Feras Fayyad: Censorship and bans in Arab countries

+Witness Role in Syrian Conflict

+Documentation of Atrocities

+Feras Fayyad collaborated with and mentored multiple groups of local journalists and video activists in Syria.
+Their work focused on documenting civilian casualties and infrastructure destruction caused by Russian airstrikes and Syrian regime bombardment on civilian populations during the Syrian Civil War.This work involved on-the-ground recording of bombardment campaigns and their aftermath, intended to serve as verifiable evidence for accountability.

+Through these documentation initiatives, Fayyad helped preserve unedited visual records that contributed to broader archives highlighting systematic targeting of non-combatants during the Syrian conflict.
+The footage underwent processes to ensure authenticity, aiding dissemination to human rights organizations for inclusion in reports on violations.

+Personal Experiences as Survivor

+Feras Fayyad resided in Aleppo during the height of the Syrian Civil War, navigating daily life amid relentless bombardment and regime advances, particularly during the 2016 siege that trapped civilians in the city.
+He evaded capture by Syrian regime forces for extended periods while moving through contested areas, relying on local networks to avoid checkpoints and surveillance that targeted suspected activists and journalists.

 Arrest

 When protests began against the Assad government, Fayyad grabbed his camera and went to the streets.
 He documented the early peaceful demonstrations, the arrests, the ruthless, violent government response, and the shooting of protesters in an attempt to quell the rebellion.
 He taught others to document the revolt until he was arrested in a policy of sweeping arrests.

+Fayyad was arrested twice by Assad regime security forces, enduring severe torture during interrogations intended to extract confessions related to his activities.

 Detention

-Fayyad spent up to 18 months in his two times imprisonment, He was transferred between a number of detention center of the Syrian intelligence services facilities, Accused of spying and anti-regime activities; he was hung by his wrists for hours, beaten, lashed, and starved; kept in a filthy communal cell where it was hard to tell who was still alive.
+Fayyad spent up to 18 months in his two times imprisonment, He was transferred between a number of detention center of the Syrian intelligence services facilities, In one detention, he was held for nine months in a facility where he accused of spying and anti-regime activities; witnessed and experienced brutal methods, including beatings and psychological coercion. he was hung by his wrists for hours, lashed, and starved; kept in a filthy communal cell where it was hard to tell who was still alive.
 Fayyad was convinced he would die in prison.
 Even fellow inmates said he would not make it out alive.